atharxva/Kindle_ebook_pdf_extractor/README.md

-# 📚 Kindle Screenshot Automation Tool
+# 📚 EBook Screenshot Automation Tool

 This Python script automates the process of capturing screenshots of Kindle pages.
 It simulates turning pages and saving each screenshot with a timestamp.
 Ideal for archiving or studying purposes (note: respect copyright laws!).